 Non-citizens living in the U.S. always face the potential for removal, or deportation.
 If an immigrant is removed, it can take 5 to 10 years before that immigrant is allowed to return to the U.S. if ever.
 Such separations from family, friends and business interests can be devastating.
 At Ana M. Mencini & Associates, P.C. we understand the high stakes involved in removal cases.
 We treat our clients with compassion and understanding, and we fight hard to keep our clients in the country.

 The best defense in a removal case depends on the reason for removal.
 Most removal cases are triggered by:

 No matter what the circumstances of the removal, it may be possible to prevent deportation.
 This is one of the most difficult areas of immigration law, however, and requires the knowledge and skill of an experienced immigration attorney.
-At Ana M. Mencini & Associates, P.C., our attorneys are at the top of their field.
-Few have the depth of legal understanding of those who teach the law, and our attorney is both a practicing lawyer and a law professor.
+At Ana M. Mencini & Associates, P.C. we are at the top of our field.

 Effective Removal Defense Strategies